Vasekdvor/FUWU-PS/README.md

 # *************************** Change paths & Release type above ***************************
 ```

+To execute this file simply run Powershell in windows (ideally as administrator)

+  Start -> type "powershell" -> right click on powershell.exe -> run as administrator

-To execute this file simply run Powershell in windows (ideally as administrator) and then change path to folder where you have this script saved (factorio root folder) using
+and then change path to folder where you have this script saved (factorio root folder) using

-`cd` command
+  `cd` command for example `cd C:\Users\USERNAME\Desktop\STEAM_SERVERY\Factorio`

 and then run it with command:

   `.\FUWU_EN_NT.ps1`

-and wait until it updates to the latest version (experimental or stable).
+and wait until it updates factorio to the latest version (experimental or stable).